On-Camera Audio Recording: Mic Placement 101

 Let’s say for a second that the signal is a person speaking—so you have a microphone and the subject you are going to record.
 What is the noise?
 The noise is everything that isn’t the voice you’re trying to record.

 These noise sources can come from all sorts of places.
-You have environmental noise: things like HVAC (cooling and heating), computers and other gear on set, or things like general talking and .
+You have noise: things like HVAC (cooling and heating), computers and other gear on set, or things like general talking and traffic.
 There’s an ever-growing list of things that could be considered environmental noise.
 On top of that, there’s also noise that’s generated by signal processing in the recording process.
 Some microphones will generate a bit of noise.
 Preamps will generate noise.
-The -to-digital converter generates noise.
+The analog-to-digital converter generates noise.
 All of those you don’t want.

 On the electronic side, that noise generally sounds like white noise or hissing, and depending on how loud that is, it can be problematic.
 With environmental noise, a little bit may be OK, but it’s still not the thing you’re trying to record.
-So the is that you have the thing you’re trying to record and the thing you don’t, and what you want to do is get a higher ratio of what you want to record (the voice) and a lower ratio of noise.
+So the idea is that you have the thing you’re trying to record and the thing you don’t, and what you want to do is get a higher ratio of what you want to record (the voice) and a lower ratio of noise.
 So how do you do that?

 Getting a Good Ratio

-To get a good signal-to-noise ratio, you’ll want to have your microphone to the sound source.
+To get a good signal-to-noise ratio, you’ll want to have your microphone close to the sound source.
 Microphones aren’t magic—they will always work according to the principles of physics.
 The closer you get the microphone to the sound source, the more of that sound source will be picked up from that microphone.

 Let’s describe a situation here.
 Let’s pretend that we take a microphone and we place it 3 feet from our sound source.
 Now, you’re going to hear your person speaking, and you’re also going to hear the environment that they’re in.
 No matter where they are, you are going to get a bit of reverberation.